hillz2/X96_Max_Plus_Hard_Brick_and_Short_Pin_Location/README.md

 8. After it's done then remove the SD card and unplug the power cable.

 # DTB file that matches my TV Box:
+You won't be able to boot to OpenWrt if you don't use the correct dtb file
 ```
 root@at-home:~ #  cat /boot/uEnv.txt
 LINUX=/zImage